marcinofulus/iCSEbook1/school/source/abitur/2016/en/log_quad.rst

 .. end of output

-As the graph from Sage suggests, the function goes to :math:`-\infty` for :math:`x\rightarrow0`.
+As the graph from Sage suggests, the function goes to :math:`-\infty` as :math:`x\rightarrow0`.
 This can also be justified by the fact that on the one hand the enumerator goes to :math:`-\infty` and on the other hand the denominator of the function goes to :math:`0^+`.